quantumlib/unitary/examples/quantum_chinese_chess/README.md

 python -m examples.quantum_chinese_chess.chess
 ```

+Currently we don't have a graphical interface.
+Text display is supported at Linux terminal, Mac terminal, Colab, and Sublime Terminus.

 ## Game rules
 Game rules of Quantum Chinese Chess consist of classical and quantum rules.
 You may learn the classical Chinese Chess rules from the following sources:
   - [Wikipedia page](https://en.wikipedia.org/wiki/Xiangqi)